bigpick/ImageGoNord-dracula/README.md

 ![Screenshot](./screenshot.png)

-Original image in top row, altered image on the bottom row (source credits in Github repo).
+Original image in top row, altered image on the bottom row (source credits in Github repo); more examples in the INSTALL section.

-This is a palette add-on for the [ImageGoNord](https://github.com/Schrodinger-Hat/ImageGoNord) cli based on the [Dracula](https://github.com/dracula) dark theme colors.

 ## Install

 All instructions can be found at [draculatheme.com/imagegonord-dracula](https://draculatheme.com/imagegonord-dracula).